nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 For example, we see that data points for `petalLength` vs. `petalWidth` increase steadily towards the upper right side of the graph in a diagonal line.
 If we consult the correlations table we created earlier we find that these two variables are highly correlated at 0.96.

-On the other hand if we saw data points on the graph decreasing towards the lower right side of the graph we would know there was negative correlation.
+On the other hand, if we saw data points on the graph decreasing towards the lower right side of the graph we would acknowledge that there was negative correlation.

 `sepalWidth` and `sepalLength` on the other hand don't seem to have much correlation present since there doesn't appear to be a clear pattern in the plotted data points.
 The correlation table confirms with a recorded value of -0.11 for these two variables.

-Here is an additional visual explaining these concepts:
+Here is a visual explanation of these concepts:

 ![png](assets/images/posts/2020/correlation-graphs.png)

 [Source](https://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Correlation-Regression/BS704_Correlation-Regression_print.html)

-## Unstructured Text
+## Unstructured Text (IMDB Reviews)

 At this point we are staring to have a good initial understanding of what our data looks like.
-However, what if we have unstructured data such as customer reviews as part of our collection?
+However, what if we have unstructured natural language data such as customer reviews as part of our collection?

 In this section we'll cover three easy techniques to analyze and assess unstructured textual data.